Electrical Box Fill Calculator

 - AWG

-- American Wire Gauge, the conductor size system used for the allowance table.
+- American Wire Gauge, the conductor size system used by the volume allowance table.

 - Marked box volume

-- The usable cubic-inch capacity marked by the manufacturer on the box or listed extension.
+- The usable cubic-inch capacity marked on the box or listed extension being installed.

 References: